Login Sign in

 Reactions with Other Drugs and Medications

 No currently known food or drug reactions exist.
-However, since Bexacat is fairly new on the market, reactions may be discovered later.
-As with all diabetic patients, veterinarians will avoid providing other prescriptions that may further dehydrate your cat, such as diuretics.
+However, since Bexacat is fairly new on the market, adverse reactions may be discovered later.
+As with all diabetic cats, veterinarians will avoid providing other prescriptions that may further dehydrate your cat, such as diuretics.

 Bexacat Dosing